sureshsekar/bct-tms/README.txt

-AppFuse Modular Struts 2 Archetype
+TMS Modular Struts 2 Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and lms-app.
-You have only created the shell of an AppFuse Java EE application.
+If you're reading this then you've created your new project using Maven and tms-app.
+You have only created the shell of an TMS Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 The pom.xml file is pre-defined with Hibernate as a persistence model and Struts 2 as the web